Childhood Pneumonia

 Make an Appointment

-An infection in the lungs, pneumonia most commonly occurs in children under age 5.
-While some cases of pneumonia are mild, swelling and fluid may build up and become dangerous to your child’s ability to breathe.
+Pneumonia is an infection in the lungs that most commonly occurs in children under the age of 5.
+While some pneumonia cases are mild, others can be very dangerous.
+When swelling and fluid build up, it can make it hard for your child to breathe.

 Symptoms of Childhood Pneumonia